 During golden hour, try backlighting, or placing the family so that their backs are to the sun.
-This will add more contrast between the family and the background and also help avoid odd under-eye shadows.
+This will add more contrast between the family and the background.
+And it will also help avoid odd under-eye shadows.

-Shooting backlit is a bit tricky though—you’ll need to adjust your exposure so that you are exposing for the subject and not the background to avoid a silhouette.
+Shooting backlit is a bit tricky though.
+You’ll need to adjust your exposure.
+Expose for the subject and not the background to avoid a silhouette.

-For small families, you can use a reflector to bounce light back and even out the exposure, or for larger families, try an off-camera flash.
+For small families, you can use a reflector to bounce light back and even out the exposure.
+For larger families, try an off-camera flash.

 If your lens has a hood, make sure to use it to avoid flaring.
 (Don’t know how to adjust your exposure to avoid a silhouette?
 Stay away from backlighting for now, but revisit when you’ve mastered manual modes.)

 Using your lens hood will ensure lens flare-free group photos from your family.

 Traditional family photography still has its place.
 But many families are looking for a more casual approach.

 They prefer this over a Photoshopped perfection.
 That doesn’t represent the craziness (or joy) of day-to-day family life.

 Lifestyle photography is a candid style of photography and it’s often shot in the family’s home.
 Or a location familiar to them, like a favourite park or family farm.